DeclanChidlow/vale.rocks/src/posts/the-implementation-of-this-site.md

 description: A breakdown and overview of the implementation of Vale.Rocks, how it used to be built, how it's built now, and its associated infrastructure.
 og_description: No bodging here.
 None at all.
 Nope.
 pub_time: 2024-12-12
-mod_time: 2026-02-09
+mod_time: 2026-03-13
 section: Meta
 tags: [design, front-end development]
 ---

 > [!NOTE]
-> I very much recommend you read my post ['The Design of This Site'](/posts/the-design-of-this-site) prior to this one for an explanation of some of my ethos.
+> I very much recommend you read my post [The Design of This Site](/posts/the-design-of-this-site) prior to this one for an explanation of some of my ethos.

 ## Previous Iterations